-

 COURSE OBJECTIVES

 What is it that we call “globalisation”, and how does it proceed?
-What has the legacy of previous waves of globalisation been ?
-What is new - if anything - about today’s international flows of economic goods, cultural practices, financial products and people?
-In other words, who and what exactly, is going global ?
-Are we observing the end of the nation-state, and an “Americanisation” of cultural practices and lifestyles worldwide, the rise of transnational social movements promoting global causes and transnational migrants free to seize opportunities globally?
-Which individuals and social groups are most able to enjoy mobility, both geographical and social, and benefit from globalisation?
+What is new about it - if anything - about today’s international flows of economic goods, cultural practices, financial products and people?
+What exactly, is going global ?
+Are we observing the end of the nation-state, and an “Americanisation” of cultural practices and lifestyles worldwide?
+Are we "global citizens"?
+Who are "transnational migrants"?
+Which individuals and social groups are most able to enjoy mobility, both geographical and social?
+In other words, who are the winners and losers of globalisation?

 This course provides some answers to these questions by looking into contemporary political, economic, social and cultural phenomena.
 It looks at the social fabric of « the international » - its actors and processes, scales and flows, but also its limits and tensions - beyond sovereign States and national territories, which have traditionally been predominant in the field of International Relations.